meichen91/MachineLearning-Snippets/ML_R/Dumbell_Classification.md

 ## Levels: A B C D E
 ```
 ## Summary
 In this study, we built classification models for the dumbell exercise using data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
-Random forest model outperforms decision tree and multinomial regression.
+Random forest model outperforms decision tree and multinomial regression and the 95% confidence interval of the accuracy is estimated using cross validation to be $[0.995, 0.998]$.
 It indicates that there are nonlinear relationship between features.
 By visualising the most important features from random forest model, the nonlinear relationship is confirmed.